 Once the student has provided appropriate documentation from a professional qualified to diagnose his or her disability, submitted a written request for an accommodation to the ADA Coordinator and the Compliance Officer, and met with the ADA Coordinator to discuss the accommodation services request, the ADA Coordinator will send all documentation to the Compliance Officer for review.
 Ultimately, Beal's Compliance Officer, is responsible for determining whether a given request may interfere substantively with the requirements of a course.
 If the Compliance Officer so determines, the student will be informed in writing within 14 days of the original request for accommodations and invited to appeal any negative decision on accommodations resulting therefrom.
-The student denied accommodations has the option to write a letter appealing the decision, including providing additional relevant information, to Beal's Academic Advisory Committee (AAC) within 14 days of the denial of services.
-Beal's AAC will respond in writing to the appeal within 14 days.
+The student denied accommodations has the option to write a letter appealing the decision, including providing additional relevant information, to Beal's Appeals Committee within 14 calendar days of the denial of services.
+Beal's Appeals Committee will respond in writing to the appeal within 14 calendar days.